richardlam4391/IBM-Data-Analyst-Professional-Certificate/Databases and SQL for Data Science with Python/Exercise and Project/README.md

 #### Core Tasks
 - Utilized Structured Query Language (SQL) to write queries and to find the satety correlations.
 - Import real-world city datasets into a rational database software, such as SQLite and MySQL and SQL Server.
-- Connect Python Jupyter Notebooks to the rational databasse sofeware.
+- Connect Python Jupyter Notebooks to the rational database sofeware.